doxxx/universal-combat-log/README.md

 ## Building

 Building the app requires XCode 4.3 and [SBJson 3.1.1](http://github.com/stig/json-framework).
-The SBJson zip should be unpacked into the parent folder of the UCL project folder such that the `SBJson_3.1.1` folder is a sibling of the UCL project folder.
+The SBJson 3.1.1 distribution is already included in the repo and linked into the XCode project as a dependency.